Not ready to say goodbye to Frontenac’s 100+ km trail network? This winter, trade your hiking boots for a pair of snowshoes or skis!

 Continue reading 6 essential items to pack for your winter hike

-Here are our top five reasons you need to check out Windy Lake:
+Here are seven reasons you need to visit this winter: